astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/expression/if.md

 (issue #14588)

-The test inside an if expression should not affect code outside of the block.
+The test inside an if expression should not affect code outside of the expression.

 ```py
 def bool_instance() -> bool: